CindyJS/website/src/pages/docs/cindygltutorial/creatingapplets.md

   </body>
 </html>
 ```
-If you copy and paste it in a html-file, you will get an page that only displayes [this applet](interference.html).
+If you copy and paste it in a html-file, you will get a [page that only displays the interference-applet](interference.html).